Maduro isolated as US vows action over 'sham' Venezuela polls - Journal du Cameroun

 But with Venezuela’s long-suffering population enduring an economic crisis marked by food and medicine shortages, violent unrest and a mass exodus by hundreds of thousands, the vote was marred by historic 52 percent abstention, and boycotted by the Democratic Unity Roundtable (MUD) opposition coalition as a “farce.”

-Washington echoed that assessment with Vice President Mike Pence denouncing the vote as a “sham” and “illegitimate,” and brandished the threat of new sanctions.
+Washington echoed that assessment, with Vice President Mike Pence denouncing the vote as a “sham” and “illegitimate.”

-“The United States stands with democratic nations in support of the Venezuelan people and will take swift economic and diplomatic actions to support the restoration of their democracy,” US Secretary of State Mike Pompeo said in a statement.
+President Donald Trump signed an executive order barring Americans from buying debt obligations from Venezuela, instruments officials said had been used to garner much-needed revenue for the cash-starved regime.

-“Until the Maduro regime restores a democratic path in Venezuela through free, fair, and transparent elections, the government faces isolation from the international community.”
+Monday’s order effectively tightens pre-existing sanctions and would complicate Venezuela’s efforts to sell off financial IOUs.

 – Vote buying allegations –